aws-samples/aws-cloudformation-migrations/README.md

 ## License

-This code repository is made available under the Apache 2.0 license.
+This code repository is is licensed under the MIT-0 License.
 See the LICENSE file.

 ## VSCode Setup (Optional Setup)